antoinekociuba/AntoineK_Cms/README.md

 I'm not taking any risk by saying that CMS blocks are widely used on Magento.
 The problem is that, they do not offer much flexibilities with only one WYSIWYG field...

-This module aims to extend default CMS blocks functionnalies by offering an easy additionnal fields configuration, and by adding the use of custom templates for rendering (inspired from [Mbiz_Cms](https://github.com/monsieurbiz/Mbiz_Cms)).
+This module aims to extend default CMS blocks functionalities by offering an easy additional fields configuration, and by adding the use of custom templates for rendering (inspired from [Mbiz_Cms](https://github.com/monsieurbiz/Mbiz_Cms)).

+This module also allows the use of custom templates for CMS pages rendering

 ## How-To use it